NVIDIA-Merlin/HugeCTR/README.md

    model.graph_to_json(graph_config_file = "dcn.json")
    model.fit(max_iter = 3200, display = 200, eval_interval = 1000, snapshot = 3000, snapshot_prefix = "dcn")
    ```
-   **NOTE**: Please make sure that the paths to the synthetic datasets are correct with respect to this Python script.
+   **NOTE**: Make sure that the paths to the synthetic datasets are correct with respect to this Python script.

 6. Train the model by running the following command:
    ```
    python dcn_norm_train.py
    ```
-   **NOTE**: It is expected that the value of evaluation AUC is not good given that randomly generated datasets are being used.
-When the training is done, you will see the files of dumped graph JSON, saved model weights and optimizer states.
+   **NOTE**: The evaluation AUC value may trigger an error since randomly generated datasets are being used.
+When the training is done, you'll see the dumped graph JSON files, saved model weights, and optimizer states.

-For additional information, see the [HugeCTR User Guide](docs/hugectr_user_guide.md).
+For more information, see the [HugeCTR User Guide](docs/hugectr_user_guide.md).

 ## Support and Feedback ##
-If you encounter any issues and/or have questions, please file an issue [here](https://github.com/NVIDIA/HugeCTR/issues) so that we can provide you with the necessary resolutions and answers.
+If you encounter any issues or have questions, file a ticket [here](https://github.com/NVIDIA/HugeCTR/issues).
 To further advance the Merlin/HugeCTR Roadmap, we encourage you to share all the details regarding your recommender system pipeline using this [survey](https://developer.nvidia.com/merlin-devzone-survey).